Are you thinking of adding sound effects to your podcast? Wondering where to find the best podcast sound effects?

 A lot of podcasters prefer to make their own podcast sound effects.
 This lets them create exactly what they need for their episode and there’s no copyright issue.

-Keep in mind, however, that creating your own effects takes time, which is a type of cost.
+Keep in mind, however, that creating your own sound clips takes time, which is a type of cost.
 So free podcast sound effects aren’t entirely free.
 But if your effects are high quality, you can always licenses to use them on a sound effects marketplace.

 To get started making your own effects, we suggest reading The Sound Effects Bible by Ric Viers.
-His effects appear on more sound effects products than anyone else on Earth.
+His effects appear on more products than anyone else on Earth.

 Free Podcast Sound Effects

 The most popular resource for free sound effects is The Free Sound Project.
-Anyone can upload their own recorded effects on that site and make them available under Creative Commons licenses (which means they can be used freely for commercial or non-commercial projects).
+Anyone can upload their own recorded effects on that site and make them available under Creative Commons licenses.
+(This means they can be used freely for commercial or non-commercial projects.
+You should use Creative Commons sounds whenever possible.)

 Freesound is a good resource as well, though there’s a lot of low quality stuff there.
 You might spend a lot of time digging for the right effects.

-ZapSplat is another great free resource for podcast sound effects.
+ZapSplat is another great free resource for quality sounds.
 They have a library of over 76,000 sounds.
 The effects are free as long as you credit them in your show notes.
 You can only download a maximum of three per 10 minutes.

 Here are a few other resources of free podcast sound effects to check out: